mco-gh/mco.dev/content/pds/transfer.md

 ## Next Time

-In this article we saw how to important large files, once or repeatedly, into Google Cloud Storage.
+In this article we saw how to import large files, once or repeatedly, into Google Cloud Storage.
 But if the file is a big one, we'll most likely be importing a compressed version.
 In the next article in this series, we'll talk about how best to decompress large files in the Cloud.